aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/softwareNotes.md

 ### Copy and paste

 Highlight the text you want to with your pointer, then right-click and choose **copy**.
-To paste, left-click to place the cursor, then right-click and choose **paste**
+To paste, left-click to place the cursor, then right-click and choose **paste**.
+We did find yet a key shortcut to do this.

+Note - it's not possible to copy and paste text between the VM and the rest of your laptop!

+### Opening a new window of an application (Firefox, Terminal, etc.)

+Right-click on the icon for the application in the left icon bar, and then choose "Open a new window".

 ### Running Jalview